-Coordinate in the tool axis in which no collision with the workpiece can occur (for intermediary positioning and retraction at the end of the cycle).
-The value has an absolute effect.
+Position in the tool axis at which no collision can occur with the workpiece.
+The control approaches this position for intermediate positions and when retracting at the end of the cycle.
+This value has an absolute effect.

 Q545 Tool lead angle?